 Students interested in earning a BS move on to study design concepts and architectural history in their remaining two years of enrollment.
 They can also complete studio and lecture courses in an area of interest.
 Students earning a BArch are required to complete professional development classes and an extensive series of studio courses culminating in a capstone project where they oversee all facets of a structure's design.

 Graduates of BArch programs typically enter internships in order to fulfill the 3-year training requirement mandated by many state licensing boards.
 After this period, prospective architects can sit for the Architect Registration Examination and become fully licensed.
-The U.S. Bureau of Labor Statistics (BLS) projected that employment opportunities for these professionals would grow 24% between 2010 and 2020.
-Architects earned an average salary of $78,690 as of May 2012.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment opportunities for architects (excluding landscape and naval) would grow 17% between 2012 and 2022.
+They earned an average salary of $78,690 as of May 2012.

 Related to Bachelor of Architecture Vs. BS in Architecture: How to Choose

 Many Christian colleges emphasize a liberal arts education that prepares future architects for graduate school while training...